httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 If the parsed header field does not contain both, it MUST be ignored.

-"foo" MUST be between 0 and 10, inclusive; other values MUST be ignored.
+"foo" MUST be between 0 and 10, inclusive; other values MUST cause the header to be ignored.

 "barUrls" contains a space-separated list of URI-references ([RFC3986], Section 4.1):

    barURLs = URI-reference *( 1*SP URI-reference )

-If a member of barURLs is not a valid URI-reference, it MUST be ignored.
+If a member of barURLs is not a valid URI-reference, it MUST cause that value to be ignored.

 If a member of barURLs is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
 ~~~

-Note that empty header field values are not allowed by the syntax, and therefore parsing for them will fail.
+Note that empty header field values are not allowed, and therefore parsing for them will fail.

 # Parsing Text into Structured Headers {#text}